Portugal; the ultimate destination calling us to its sunniest coast in all of Europe!

 Speaking of visiting Madeira, getting around more rural areas (both on the Mainland and the island territories) can be a little more annoying.
 Buses are far less frequent and it’s hard to judge whether or not they’ll actually arrive on time.
 In these areas driving is definitely easier.

-If you can, we suggest you buy a car.
+If you can, I suggest you buy a car.
 This is far cheaper than renting in the long term.

 Food in Portugal